paulparton/angular-shared-core/README.md

 | projects/mobile-app | Another angular application an effect that populates the root store
 | projects/feature-module/src/lib | An angular component with a feature store.
 There are two sets of effects for the store (one for each app type) exposed via a different module for each app type to import.

-## Next steps
+## Building and deployment
 The next problem to address is building and deploying from this structure.
+A few initial thoughts:
+ - Rebuilding every app and feature module for every build would help reduce compatability issues caused by changes to feature modules / shared components, but would drastically increase build times.
+ - A smart build that only builds the project that has been updated would keep the build time down, but leave the risk of compatability issues between projects (e.g. modifying the shared core and only updating 1 application that depends on it)
+ - Separating the projects inside this repo to completely separate projects with separate builds could allow more flexability for different apps working with different versions of the shared core / feature modules, but this would make development more complicated and could lead to issues where different applications are dependant on vastly different version of the shared core / feature modules.